alexander-jones/NCV/README.md

     * Enter `./configure` into the terminal to configure the installation & generate makefiles.
     * Enter `make` into the terminal to build Qt 4.8.4.
     * Enter `sudo make install` into the terminal to install Qt 4.8.4 into your system path.
-    * Enter `sudo apt-get install libqxt-dev` into the terminal to install the libQxt extenstion library.
+    * Enter `sudo apt-get install libqxt-dev` into the terminal to install the Qxt extenstion library.
+    * Enter `sudo apt-get install libqscintilla2-dev` into the terminal to install the QScintilla extenstion library.

 * **To install the GLEW 1.9.0 (OpenGL Extension Wrangler) library:**

     * Download the GLEW archive from [here](http://www.libssh.org/files/0.5/), extract it, and navigate into the extracted directory with a terminal.
-    * Enter `cmake .` into the terminal to  configure the installation & generate makefiles.
     * Enter `make` into the terminal to build GLEW.
     * Enter `sudo make install.all` into the terminal to install GLEW into your system path.